New Life Children's Refuge case: Timeline of events

 On February 4, the ten Baptists were formally charged with criminal association and kidnapping for trying to smuggle 33 children out of Haiti.
 In an interview, the United States Ambassador to Haiti Kenneth Merten, stated that the U.S. justice system would not interfere and added "the Haitian justice system will do what it has to do."
 On February 5 former president of the United States Bill Clinton, who was appointed by the United Nations as relief coordinator for the earthquake, appealed for a swift end to the case to ease tensions between Haiti and the United States in the relief effort.

 On February 17, eight of the ten members of the NLCR team were released by Haitian judge Bernard Saint-Vil.
 They were immediately flown back to Miami on a US Air Force transport plane.
 Laura Silsby-Gayler and Charisa Coulter were held over for more questioning.
 On March 8 Coulter was also released, but Silsby remained incarcerated.
 The charges against Silsby were eventually reduced from conspiracy and child abduction to "arranging irregular travel".
 Her trial began on May 13, and prosecutors asked for a 6-month prison sentence, arguing that Silsby was fully aware that she did not have proper authorization to take the children out of the country.
 On May 17, she was found guilty and sentenced to the time served in jail prior to the trial.

 Laura Silsby - Gayler

 Laura Silsby founded the New Life Children's Refuge and led the expedition in Haiti.
 Though she was freed after serving her sentence in Haiti, she also faced legal problems in Idaho.
 In early March 2010, her attorney in these cases filed a motion to withdraw as her counsel.
-Another lawyer who represented Silsby in a child custody case also withdrew as her attorney.

 Silsby faced civil lawsuits for fraud, wrongful termination and unpaid wages mostly related to Personal Shopper, an Internet company that she founded in 1999 with James Hammons.
 Silsby and Hammons worked together at Hewlett-Packard.
 Silsby became part of MYSTATE USA an emergency notification company headed by Claudia Bitner in 2011.
 MYSTATE USA changed its name to Alertsense.
 Alertsense has since started another company called Konexus because of bad press when its software was involved in the 2018 Hawaii false missile alert.
 Silsby married and now goes by the name Laura Gayler or Laura Silsby Gayler.